gocd/go-cookbook/README.md

 # GoCD Cookbook

+# This cookbook is no longer maintained.
+Please log a GitHub issue if you're looking to maintain it.

 This cookbook is here to help you setup GoCD servers and agents in an automated way.

 ## Scope